Becoming a Surgical Technologist - Guide to Education & Certifications

 As well, three other states offer optional registration and title protection for surgical technologists:

-It’s clear to see the certification at the state level is trending, so to be eligible for future career growth, surgical techs would be well-served to choose a CAAHEP-accredited program, earn, and maintain certification through the NBSTSA.
+It’s clear to see the certification at the state level is trending, so to be eligible for future career growth, surgical techs would be well-served to choose a CAAHEP-accredited program, and earn, and maintain certification through the NBSTSA.

-Career Outlook for Surgical Technologists
+Career Outlook, Work Environments, and Salaries for Surgical Technologists

 Career growth for surgical technologists is projected to be strong in the coming decade.
-Between 2021 and 2031, the BLS estimates that surgical tech job openings in the US will swell by 6 percent, which is faster than the average for all occupations at 5 percent (BLS 2022).
-If this projection is accurate, an estimated 6,500 new positions will be created by 2031 adding to the current 110,700 positions.
+Between 2022 and 2032, the BLS estimates that surgical tech job openings in the US will swell by 5 percent, which is faster than the average for all occupations at 3 percent (BLS 2024).
+If this projection is accurate, an estimated 5,900 new positions will be created by 2032 adding to the current 109,200 positions.

 As they advance through their careers, many surgical technologists go on to pursue careers in healthcare as anesthesia technicians, surgical first assistants, registered nurses, physician assistants, physicians, or post-secondary instructors.